Epineph/zfsArch/README.md

 Therefore, this guide assumes that you already have arch installed and device such as a usb on which the .iso will be installed as a bootable installation medium.

+Keep in mind that you do not have to put the files in the folders used here.
+However, the commands are written so that you can copy-and-paste your way through the guide, assuming that you do not change directory to other folders in between.
+I recommend that you do not start as root, in which case ~ will be interpreted with respect to root and not the user
 # Creating the custom arch-iso

 ```bash